-On 26 February, George Zimmerman was patrolling the Retreat at Twin Lakes, a gated neighbourhood in the city of Sanford, Florida, as part of his volunteer neighbourhood watch.
+On 26 February 2012, George Zimmerman was patrolling the Retreat at Twin Lakes, a gated neighbourhood in the city of Sanford, Florida, as part of the volunteer neighbourhood watch he had founded.

 Trayvon Martin was walking back from a store to his father's fiancee's house.

 By the end of their encounter Trayvon Martin was dead and George Zimmerman's life had changed forever.
-What actually happened that night, though, has been intensely debated ever since.
+What actually happened that night has been intensely debated ever since.

-Details are sketchy about the 17-year-old high school junior, who lived in Miami.
+The 17-year-old high school junior lived in Miami.

 His parents divorced in 1999, and Martin lived with his mother.
-He had previously played youth football.
+He had played youth football.

-According to a family member, Martin attended a Miami aviation school part-time, hoping to fly or become an engineer.
+According to a family member, Martin studied aviation through a part-time school programme, hoping to fly or become an engineer.

 Martin also tweeted, changing his username at least once and writing thousands of tweets about his high school, sex and his favourite snacks.